Sewer Line Repair & Replacement Services

 A trenchless sewer pipe replacement is somewhat different than a traditional one, and it takes less time to complete.
 Typically, a trenchless sewer pipe replacement takes only one or two days.
 With this type of repair, the plumber simply installs a new pipe in the existing tunnel or lines the old pipe with a specialized liner.
 This scenario eliminates the need to dig a trench to access the damaged pipe.
 This method is often employed when the damaged length of pipe sits underneath a driveway or sidewalk.

-Do you need a permit for sewer line repair or replacement?
+Do you need a permit for sewer line replacement?

-Large sewer line repair and replacements and installations require permits.
+Large repair and replacements and installations of sewer lines require permits.
 Although national safety codes exist, your plumber must follow local and state regulations as well.
 Safety codes are in place to protect the homeowner as well as the public.
 Permits are required to ensure the work fulfills safety code regulations.

 The repair or replacement of sewer lines is a large plumbing job.
 It requires the plumbing professional or homeowner to obtain a permit before any work is completed.
 Most counties list their plumbing permits online for you to see.
 If you hire a professional plumber to complete the work for you, he can let you know which permits are needed.

-How often should I clean my sewer line?
+How often should I clean my sewer pipes?

 Periodic cleaning can boost the longevity of your sewer line.
 It can help to avoid the kind of buildup and clogs that lead to slow drainage and stoppage.
 Ideally, you should have your sewer line cleaned at least once in a 24-month period.
 If you’ve experienced recent clogs or incidents of slow draining, you may want to have your sewer line cleaned as soon as possible to prevent additional problems.